-I cannot forbid you to use Google but I do not want you to.
+I cannot forbid you to use Google etc. but I do not want you to.
 If you use something you read on the internet (or in print) without properly citing it, that is plagiarism.
 If you copy a sentence from the internet (or something printed) without putting it in quotes and properly citing it, that is plagiarism.
 Remember that I can use Google too.
 If I am suspicious about anything in your paper, I will look for it on the internet myself.
 If I find it you are dead meat.
+Also, I will check for the existence of anything you cite outside the notes and readings.